Marcus-K-Thorsen/08a._WebRTC_Example/WebRTC_Explanation.md

 - **Relevant Code:**
   - Caller creates an offer: See `main.js`, lines 86–164.
-    Look for the `TODO: Signaling - Caller` comment.
+    Look for the `NOTE: Signaling - Caller` comment.
   - Receiver answers the call: See `main.js`, lines 169–233.
-    Look for the `TODO: Signaling - Receiver` comment.
+    Look for the `NOTE: Signaling - Receiver` comment.

 ---